Han Xin: Death and dispute over rebellion

 In another section of Sima Qian's Shiji, "The Hereditary House of Chancellor Xiao", the events of the Chu-Han contention are told from Xiao He's point of view, and puts a different narrative on Han Xin's death.
 In this autobiography, Liu Bang was immediately notified of Han Xin's rebellion and execution, rather than waiting until after his return.

 Throughout history, historians and scholars alike have debated over the plausibility of Han Xin's rebellion.
-Although the Shiji has it written in black and white, many believe that Han Xin was loyal until his death.
+Although the Shiji has it stated explicitly, many believe that Han Xin was loyal until his death.
 They believe that Lü Zhi and Xiao He framed Han Xin of treason, under the knowledge of Liu Bang, because Han Xin's reputation amongst the military was too high, and combined with his talents, became a threat to the throne.
 Although historians have always looked to Sima Qian's records for facts, some believe it is possible that as a citizen of the Han dynasty, he could not go against the government acknowledged version of events.
 A Tang dynasty poet, Xu Hun, once wrote a poem titled "The Shrine of Han Xin", in which it states that it is unlikely for Han Xin to stay loyal when he held military power, yet rebel when he had not a single soldier.

+The historian Sima Zhen (司馬貞, 679-732) wrote a comment in his book Shiji Suoyin, upon the life and rebellion of Han Xin:

+Unity between the ruler and minister has, since antiquity, been hard to attain.